haochien/drf-subscription-app-tutorial/Tutorial_Note/Tutorial5_dockerization.md

     In the tutorial of Setup_Django_DB, we have created a docker-compose.yml to run the PostgreSQL locally.

-    Instead of directly exposing our DB connection information in docker-compose file, we will now bring those private information into our .env.docker.
+    Instead of directly exposing our DB connection information in docker-compose file, we will now bring those private information into our .env.docker.dev.

     Thus, we also need the environment variable for `POSTGRES_DB`, `POSTGRES_USER`, and `POSTGRES_PASSWORD`.